 - Debt Repayment Plan – This personal payoff plan focuses on how to eliminate your debt.
 You can enroll in a debt payment plan to pay off specific types of debt in the most efficient way possible.

 - Debt Consolidation Loan – This can help you reduce the amount of interest you pay each month by trimming the total amount you pay every month and simplifying your bill into one.

 8 Adopt Good Financial Habits

-Last but definitely not least, adopt and consistently exercise good financial habits.
+Last but definitely not least, adopt and consistently exercise good financial habits to rebuild your credit.
 While you are in the process of fixing your financial backlogs, you may also want to develop smart spending and saving habits to rebuild your credit score.

-One beneficial thing to do is to create a budget based on your actual earning and spending; be consistently on top of it.
+One beneficial thing to do is to create a budget based on your actual earnings and spending; be consistently on top of it.
 Your budget is your spending plan which will help you live within your means and manage your money better.
-Say goodbye to the days where you overspend and continue to have a huge pile of debt.
+Say goodbye to the days when you overspend and continue to have a huge pile of debt.

 Having a budget that you need to follow, you will be able to focus your money on areas that are most important.
 Once you are developing a budget, be mindful of all the payment dates so you’ll never miss or make a late payment.